-Your nominations should be provided in writing, preferably on a Nomination Form, or via our DB Online service.
+Your nominations should be provided in writing, preferably on a Nomination Form.

 Separate nominations are required for lump sums and pensions (even if you have nominated the same person to receive both).

 You should ensure your nominations are kept up-to-date if your personal circumstances change.
 If you wish to make any changes to your nomination or a nominee's address, please notify TPT in writing by completing a new Nomination Form.